Upper middle class: Income

-Note that the above income thresholds may vary greatly based on region due to significant differences in average income based on region and urban, suburban, or rural development.
+The above income thresholds may vary greatly based on region due to significant differences in average income based on region and urban, suburban, or rural development.
 In more expensive suburbs, the threshold for the top 15% of income earners may be much higher.
 For example, in 2006 the ten highest income counties had median household incomes of $85,000 compared to a national average of about $50,000.
 The top 15% of all US income earners nationally tend to be more concentrated in these richer suburban counties where the cost of living is also higher.
 If middle-class households earning between the 50th percentile ($46,000) and the 85th percentile ($62,500) tend to live in lower cost of living areas, then their difference in real income may be smaller than what the differences in nominal income suggest.

 Values

-Upper-middle-class people tend to highly value tertiary education for themselves and their children, favoring the pursuit of undergraduate and postgraduate degrees.

 Political ideology is not found to be correlated with social class; however, a statistical relationship is seen between the level of one's educational attainment and one's likelihood of subscribing to a particular political ideology.
 In terms of income, liberals tend to be tied with pro-business conservatives.
 Most mass affluent households tend to be more right-leaning on fiscal issues but more left-leaning on social issues.
 The majority, between 50% and 60%, of households with incomes above $50,000 overall, not all of whom are upper middle class, supported the Republican Party in the 2000, 2004, and 2006 elections.
-Those with postgraduate degrees in education statistically favor the Democratic Party.
+Those with postgraduate degrees who work in academia statistically favor the Democratic Party.
 For example, in 2005, 72% of surveyed full-time faculty members at four-year institutions, the majority of whom would be considered upper middle class, identified themselves as liberal.

 The upper middle class is often the dominant group to shape society and bring social movements to the forefront.
 Movements such as the peace movement, the anti-nuclear movement, environmentalism, the anti-smoking movement, and even in the past with blue laws and the temperance movement have been in large part (although not solely), products of the upper middle class.
 Some claim this is because this is the largest class (and the lowest class) with any true political power for change, while others claim some of the more restrictive social movements (such as with smoking and drinking) are based upon "saving people from themselves."